gsajko/tweetfeed/README.md

-using twitter-to-sqlite create auth.json file copy it into config folder
+using twitter-to-sqlite generate auth.json file copy it into config folder

 run script: